- Some users have had issues with Google Chrome's auto-login feature.

 - If you too are experiencing this, then continue reading the guide below.

 - For more troubleshooting guides covering web browsers, visit our Browser Errors Hub.

 - If you want to read more about Chrome, check out our dedicated Google Chrome section.

-The modern web browsers like the Google Chrome and the recently released Microsoft Edge allows the users to automatically login to websites to which they have allowed the browser to save and manage the password.
+Modern web browsers like Google Chrome and the recently released Microsoft Edge allow the users to automatically log in to websites to which they have allowed the browser to save and manage the password.

-This saves you from the hassle of typing username and password for every login.
-However, some users have reported the Browser does not support automatic login issue in Windows.
+This saves you from the hassle of typing your username and password for every login.
+However, some users have reported the Browser does not support automatic login issues in Windows.

 Follow the troubleshooting tips in this article to fix this problem.

 1. Disable VPN